3D Mammography (Tomosynthesis)

 A tomosynthesis exam is very similar to a traditional

 mammogram.
-At the UConn Health Center, you will receive a 2D
+At UConn Health, you will receive a 2D

 mammogram, as well as a 3D mammogram, which gives physicians